alexandruast/platform-inception/README.md

 * Every variable is stored in YAML files in source control
 * Instantly run a full stack local platform with Vagrant, identical with live platform, same code that runs in production
 * Instantly run a sandbox environment with Vagrant
-* Nomad job files to mimic Kubernetes pods, for easy migration in the future if needed
 * Infrastructure automation using Jenkins jobs - software updates, provisioning, periodic tasks
 * Jenkins is not a critical service anymore (can be reprovisioned within minutes)
 * CentOS7, Amazon Linux 7, RHEL 7 - all supported also in Vagrant